JoshuaWaldron215/HMBLtrash/replit.md

 - **JWT**: `JWT_SECRET` for token signing
 - **Node Environment**: `NODE_ENV` for environment-specific behavior

+### Collaborative Development Setup
+**For team collaboration with shared database:**

+1. **Database Sharing**:
+   - Share the `DATABASE_URL` from your Replit environment with collaborators
+   - All developers work with the same live PostgreSQL database
+   - Schema changes sync automatically via `npm run db:push`

+2. **Environment Variables Setup**:
+   - Each collaborator needs to add the shared `DATABASE_URL` to their Replit environment
+   - Other secrets (Stripe keys, JWT secret) should also be shared for consistency

+3. **Schema Management**:
+   - Run `npm run db:push` after any schema changes in `shared/schema.ts`
+   - Database migrations are handled automatically by Drizzle
+   - Test data is seeded automatically on first startup

 ### File Structure
 ```
 ├── client/           # React frontend